salkantay trek

 Hydroelectric → Aguas Calientes

-After lunch, we will take our transportation to Hidroeléctrica, from where we will continue on foot for about 3 hours following the path left by the train line.
-Finally we will arrive to Aguas Calientes, where we will have time to rest and get to know the town before dinner.
+After lunch, we’ll take transportation to Hidroeléctrica, where we’ll continue on foot for about 3 hours, following the path alongside the train tracks.
+We’ll finally arrive in Aguas Calientes, where you’ll have time to relax and explore the town before dinner.

-Upon arrival, we will enjoy a delicious dinner at a local restaurant in the village at the foot of the magnificent Wonder of the World.
+Once we arrive, you’ll enjoy a delicious dinner at a local restaurant in the charming town, right at the foot of the breathtaking Wonder of the World.

 Aguas Calientes

-Last day!
-Before starting our route, we will have breakfast with juice, fruit and a snack that will give us all the energy we need to continue our adventure.
-At the time indicated by the guide (according to the assigned entrance time to Machu Picchu), we will head to the citadel.
-You will be able to decide whether to climb up to Machu Picchu walking the almost 2 hours uphill route, or take the bus that takes you to the access.
+It's the last day of your adventure!
+Before heading out, we'll enjoy a hearty breakfast with juice, fruit, and a snack to fuel up for the day.
+At the time indicated by your guide (based on your assigned entrance time to Machu Picchu), we will head toward the citadel.
+You can choose whether to hike up the almost 2-hour uphill route or take the bus directly to the entrance.

-Please note that the bus between Aguas Calientes and Machu Picchu Picchu is not included but you can buy tickets there directly.
+Please note that the bus between Aguas Calientes and Machu Picchu is not included, but tickets can be purchased on-site.

 Machu Picchu

-We will access Machu Picchu and discover the fascinating history of the Lost City of the Incas.
-This complex is a jewel of Inca architecture, which has a complete city with several neighborhoods, squares, alleys, buildings, astronomical observatories and terraces.
-After listening to the interesting explanations given by our guide, you will have enough time to take pictures and explore this magical place on your own.
+Once at Machu Picchu, you will immerse yourself in the fascinating history of the Lost City of the Incas.
+This incredible site is a masterpiece of Inca architecture, featuring neighborhoods, plazas, alleys, buildings, astronomical observatories, and terraces.
+After your guide shares insights into the history of the site, you'll have plenty of time to take photos and explore this magical place at your own pace.

-Finally, you will walk back to Aguas Calientes.
-Take the opportunity to stroll around the city and have lunch in one of its restaurants (lunch not included).
+After your time at Machu Picchu, you will walk back to Aguas Calientes.
+This is a great opportunity to take a leisurely stroll around the town and enjoy lunch at one of its local restaurants (lunch not included).

-In the afternoon, you will take the train at 2:55pm from Aguas Calientes to Ollantaytambo for a one and a half hour ride.
-The trip runs along the banks of the Vilcanota River and is considered one of the most beautiful short train rides.
+In the afternoon, you will board the 14:55 train from Aguas Calientes to Ollantaytambo, a scenic 1.5-hour journey along the Vilcanota River.
+This route is renowned as one of the most beautiful train rides you can experience.

-Upon arrival at Ollantaytambo a transport will be waiting to take you back to the center of Cuzco.
+Once you arrive in Ollantaytambo, a shuttle will be waiting to take you back to the center of Cusco.

 peru rail train from aguas calientes to ollantaytambo